-Perched-intermediate groundwater was not encountered at regional wells R-11, R-28, R-35a, R-35b, R-44, R-45, R-61, R-67, R-70, R-71, or R-72, suggesting the perched zones at wells SCI-1 and SCI-2 are connected to the regional aquifer over a limited area beneath Sandia and Mortandad Canyons (N3B 2018, 700000).
+Perched-intermediate groundwater was not encountered at regional wells R-11, R-28, R-35a, R-35b, R-44, R-45, R-61, R-67, R-70, R-71, R-72, or R-73 (pending plugging and abandonment) suggesting the perched zones at wells SCI-1 and SCI-2 are connected to the regional aquifer over a limited area beneath Sandia and Mortandad Canyons (N3B 2018, 700000).

 The shallow portion of the regional aquifer beneath Sandia and Mortandad Canyons is predominantly unconfined.
 Groundwater flow in the shallow portion of the regional aquifer generally follows the gradient of the water table but is now locally modified through the implementation of the Chromium Interim Measures and Characterization Campaign.
-Groundwater flow and water levels within the deeper portion of the regional aquifer are locally impacted by water supply pumping and likely to some degree by the IM.
+Groundwater flow and water levels within the deeper portion of the regional aquifer are locally impacted by water supply pumping by the IM.
 The largest groundwater level responses are observed at well R-35a, located close to water supply well PM-3.

 The IM has effectively reduced chromium concentrations to below 50 ppb for some wells that historically had groundwater exceedances for chromium.
 Other wells have shown some increases in chromium concentrations associated with the IM.
-The relational causes of those increases are being investigated to determine if changes to the IM operations are appropriate or necessary.
+On March 31, 2023, the IM system was shut down so that various options for potentially modifying and operating the system can be evaluated.
 The primary source of the chromium plume is blowdown water discharged from the TA-03 power plant cooling tower from 1956 to 1972.
 Additionally, regional well R-61 screen 1 has historically exceeded the NMED tap water screening level for perchlorate of 13.8 ppb.
 Other collocated constituents detected above background, but below applicable groundwater screening levels, include sulfate, nitrate, and tritium.
-A conceptual model for the sources and distributions of these contaminants is presented in "Investigation Report for Sandia Canyon" (hereafter, the Sandia Canyon IR) (LANL 2009, 107453) and updated in the "Phase II Investigation Report for Sandia Canyon" (hereafter, the Sandia Canyon" (hereafter, the Sandia Canyon" (hereafter, the Sandia Canyon Phase II IR) (LANL 2012, 228624).
+A conceptual model for the sources and distributions of these contaminants is presented in "Investigation Report for Sandia Canyon" (hereafter, the Sandia Canyon IR) (LANL 2009, 107453) and updated in the "Phase II Investigation Report for Sandia Canyon" (hereafter, the Sandia Canyon Phase II IR) (LANL 2012, 228624).
 These two IRs present the results of the chromium studies and related studies conducted to date to address the nature and extent and the fate and transport of chromium and other contaminants originating in the Sandia Canyon watershed.
-More recent updates to the conceptual model are included in multiple appendices of the "Compendium of Technical Reports Conducted Under the Work Plan for Chromium Plume Center Characterization" (LANL 2018, 602964) and in a series of reports [e.g., LANL 2021, (N3B 2021, 701695)] on the performance of the IM.
+More recent updates to the conceptual model are included in multiple appendices of the "Compendium of Technical Reports Conducted Under the Work Plan for Chromium Plume Center Characterization" (hereafter the chromium compendium) (LANL 2018, 602964) and in a series of semiannual and annual progress reports (e.g., N3B 2022, 702170) on the performance of the IM.

 The conceptual model hypothesizes that chromium and other contaminants originate from releases into Sandia Canyon with lateral migration pathways that move contamination to locations beneath Mortandad Canyon.
 For this reason, perched-intermediate and regional wells beneath Mortandad Canyon are included in the Chromium Investigation monitoring group.
 Other sources of contamination beneath Sandia and Mortandad Canyons are from Mortandad Canyon sources, particularly historical releases from the RLWTF outfall (LANL 2006, 094161; LANL 2018, 602964).
 Lateral migration from Los Alamos Canyon sources [including SWMU 21-011(k), which discharged to DP Canyon] may also have occurred in the vadose zone.
-These sources and the migration pathways are discussed in the Sandia Canyon IR (LANL 2009, 107453; LANL 2018, 602964).
+These sources and the migration pathways are discussed in the Sandia Canyon IR and the chromium compendium (LANL 2009, 107453; LANL 2018, 602964).